 - Stir until combined completely.

 - Cover and chill in the refrigerator for 1 hour or even better, overnight.
-The bran flakes will absorb the moisture of the batter making a delicious, healthy muffin mix.
+The bran flakes will absorb the moisture of the batter making a delicious muffin mix.

-- Spoon the batter into pan sprayed muffin tins, filling ⅔ full.
+- Spoon the batter into pan-sprayed muffin tins, or prepared paper muffin liners, filling ⅔ full.

 - Sprinkle with oatmeal for garnish.